Themis99/Building-an-Azure-Data-Warehouse-for-Bike-Share-Data-Analytics/README.md

 Three other dimension tables were created.
 A dimension table related to users (users_dim) that contains information about the user such as name, birthday as well as other information about his/her subscription to the application such as whether he/she is a member or not and the start and end date of subscription.
 A dimension table (time_dim) stores information about each date such as day, month, quarter, year, and weekday.
 Last but not least, a dimension table (station_dim) contains information about each station such as name, latitude, and longitude.

 # Azure warehouse
-For the creation of the warehouse resources from Microsoft Azure were allocated.
+For the creation of the warehouse, resources from Microsoft Azure were allocated.
 More specificaly an Azure Synapse Workspace was created (along with a Azure Storage Account) and a Dedicated SQL pools inside the Synapse Workspace.
 An postgres SQL database was created.

 For the ingestion process the storage account and the postgres SQL database were linked through the Azure synapse enviroment.
 The postgres SQL database was firstly filled with the data.
 Then the data is loaded from the Postgres SQL database to the storage account in CSV format.
 In this way, staging tables can be created for each CSV file.